kintone/js-sdk/packages/dts-gen/docs/maintainace-guide.md

 After build process finished, build artifact are below:

-- `dist/index.js` : entry point of kintone-typlify command line tool
+- `dist/index.js` : entry point of typedef-generator command line tool
 - `dist/integration-tests/setup-test-app.js`: command-line utilify tool for integration test
-- `dist/kintone-typlify-integration-test.js`: test code which will be uploaded as kintone js customize
+- `dist/typedef-generator-integration-test.js`: test code which will be uploaded as kintone js customize

-`dist/kintone-typlify-integration-test.js` is build by webpack. and this code includes some assertions:
+`dist/typedef-generator-integration-test.js` is build by webpack. and this code includes some assertions:

-- assert reference for kintone builtin function(see: `src/integration-tests/kintone-typlify-api-test.ts`)
+- assert reference for kintone builtin function(see: `src/integration-tests/typedef-generator-api-test.ts`)
-- assert reference for field reference(see: `src/integration-tests/kintone-typlify-fields-test.ts`)
+- assert reference for field reference(see: `src/integration-tests/typedef-generator-fields-test.ts`)

 ### setup-test-app
 with this command-line utilify tool, you can prepare test kintone app.